wessenstam/kubernetes101/day2/day2.rst

 .. figure:: images/18.png

-All good, now let’s run that command again **kubectl apply -f nginx-pod-k8s.yaml** and sees what happens...
-He repeats **kubectl get pods** until he sees that his nginx server is running.
+All good, now let’s run that command again ``kubectl apply -f nginx-pod-k8s.yaml`` and sees what happens...
+He repeats ``kubectl get pods`` until he sees that his nginx server is running.
 So that pull worked now and the pod seems to be running.

 .. figure:: images/19.png

 "Now how do I get access to the Pod???
 I know the nginx is running on port 80, but how to interact with it???"
-He tried using the command **kubectl get pods -o wide** to get more information and sees an IP address of which he knows he cannot get to as that is internal to K8s...
-"Ahhhhh… Ok let me see what I need to do… ", he thinks.
-Searching the internet he found https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/ where he reads the command **kubectl expose**.
+He tried using the command ``kubectl get pods -o wide`` to get more information and sees an IP address of which he knows he cannot get to as that is internal to K8s...
+"Ahhhhh...
+Ok let me see what I need to do... ", he thinks.
+Searching the internet he found https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/ where he reads the command ``kubectl expose``.
 "Hmm let’s try this, even though we are using a deployment, but a pod in the YAML...".

-John runs **kubectl expose pod web-pod**  to see what happens and got returned from the command **service/web-pod exposed**.
+John runs ``kubectl expose pod web-pod``  to see what happens and got returned from the command ``service/web-pod exposed``.
 "Wait, would that mean I can interact with the nginx server???.
 But again what is the IP address?"
-John runs **kubectl get services** to see if this provides a clue.
+John runs ``kubectl get services`` to see if this provides a clue.
 "Hmm no not really.
 All IP addresses are 'internal' k8s IP addresses that I cannot use."
-He tries some other commands, after reading some articles, like **kubectl describe service web-pod**, but still no good answer.
-Until he ran **minikube service web-pod**.
-That Command returned an error message: **service default/web-pod has no node port!** "Hmmmmmm..
+He tries some other commands, after reading some articles, like ``kubectl describe service web-pod``, but still no good answer.
+Until he ran ``minikube service web-pod``.
+That Command returned an error message: ``service default/web-pod has no node port!`` "Hmmmmmm..
 That might lead to the solution.
 I remember that kubectl get service gave me only ClusterIP as the type.
-Let’s run **kubectl expose pod web-pod --type=NodePort** and see what it does….(https://stackoverflow.com/questions/52522570/how-to-expose-a-kubernetes-service-on-a-specific-nodeport)"
+Let’s run ``kubectl expose pod web-pod --type=NodePort`` and see what it does..(https://stackoverflow.com/questions/52522570/how-to-expose-a-kubernetes-service-on-a-specific-nodeport)"

 .. figure:: images/20.png

 That lead into an issue as it mentions that *service already exists*.
-To delete the service John ran **kubectl delete service web-pod** to get the service deleted and ran **kubectl expose pod web-pod --type=NodePort** to see the result.
+To delete the service John ran ``kubectl delete service web-pod`` to get the service deleted and ran ``kubectl expose pod web-pod --type=NodePort`` to see the result.
 "Hmm all good now, but what is the difference??".
-He runs **kubectl get service** and sees that the **NodePort** has been set to *<unset> 30261/TCP*.
-He tries to run **minikube server web-port --url** to get the IP address and the URL of the nginx server.
+He runs ``kubectl get service`` and sees that the ``NodePort`` has been set to *<unset> 30261/TCP*.
+He tries to run ``minikube server web-port --url`` to get the IP address and the URL of the nginx server.

 .. figure:: images/21.png

-He opens the URL in the browser and gets 403 Forbidden error… As we haven’t given it any information that might be correct.
-John knows that using the command **docker exec -it <CONTAINER_NAME> /bin/sh** he would be able to get into the container.
+He opens the URL in the browser and gets 403 Forbidden error...
+As we haven’t given it any information that might be correct.
+John knows that using the command ``docker exec -it <CONTAINER_NAME> /bin/sh`` he would be able to get into the container.
 Would k8s also have such a construct.
-After some research on the internet he found the answer; YES. **kubectl exec -it <POD_NAME> <COMMAND>** is the k8s equivalent.
-He runs that command and makes the changes needed to get into the container, **kubectl exec -it web-pod /bin/sh**.
+After some research on the internet he found the answer; YES. ``kubectl exec -it <POD_NAME> <COMMAND>`` is the k8s equivalent.
+He runs that command and makes the changes needed to get into the container, ``kubectl exec -it web-pod /bin/sh``.
 He is now in the container as his prompt drops back to just the “/” sign.
-He uses **vi** to create a small index.html file in the /www directory.
+He uses ``vi`` to create a small index.html file in the /www directory.
 The content of the index.html file is

 .. code-block:: bash